Download high-resolution image

 0:00

-REESE’S BOOK CLUB PICK • “A dark and haunting debut that explores secret societies, the bonds of sisterhood, and the intricacies of privilege at an elite college . . .
-I couldn’t put this twisty tale down.”—Julia Bartz, New York Times bestselling author of The Writing Retreat
+NATIONAL BESTSELLER • REESE’S BOOK CLUB PICK • “A dark and haunting debut that explores secret societies, the bonds of sisterhood, and the intricacies of privilege at an elite college . . .
+I couldn’t put this twisty tale down.”—Julia Bartz, author of The Writing Retreat

-“With this powerhouse debut, Lauren Ling Brown has established herself as a remarkable talent to watch.”—Laurie Elizabeth Flynn, author of The Girls Are All So Nice Here
+“Readers of dark academia, prepare to meet your new obsession.”—Laurie Elizabeth Flynn, author of The Girls Are All So Nice Here

 How far would you go to belong?